Chair & Operations Director

 I love dogs and have been lucky enough to have always had a dog in my family.
 We live in Northumberland with Rufus our black labrador, a rehomed guide dog and Phoebe our tri-colour collie.

-I know how much I would personally miss the company of a dog and so I am really delighted to lead the development of Wag & Company bringing visiting dog teams to older people across the North East.
+I know how much I would personally miss the company of a dog and we were particularly keen to find a way to enable home visiting with a dog for the elderly, a service that was not available either locally or nationally.
+So I am really delighted to be leading the development of Wag & Company and bringing visiting dog teams to older people across the North East wherever they are.

 I am a solicitor working for Hay & Kilner in Newcastle.
 My work involves advising clients on their Wills, Powers of Attorney and estate planning.
 I am therefore often visiting elderly clients either at home or in a Care facility.
 I sometimes visit clients who clearly do not have many people calling in to see them.
 I therefore see first hand how lonely some of our elderly men and women can be.

 I grew up in North Yorkshire and throughout secondary school I worked in a residential home.
 It was a privately owned home which only housed 13 residents.
 These residents were very well cared for by the lovely lady Margaret who owned the home and her family and staff.
 The residents were often taken on outings and had lots of stimulation through visitors and activities.
 Looking back I can see what a huge difference this made to not only their mental but also physical well being.

 I visited with my Bernese Mountain Dog called Willow.
 Willow was an absolute delight, very easy going and placid and loved meeting people.
 I was often stopped in the street by people who wanted to stroke Willow (she had a very special,friendly face!).